al3xandr3/al3xandr3.github.io/_posts/2021-03-17-Permutation-Stat-Sig-Test.md

 It allows to check if the difference between 2 datasets summarized with a custom metric are significantly different or in fact belong to the same distribution.

-This gets used a lot in my line of work, for example to check if the results of an AB test are significantly different.
+This gets used a lot by a data scientist, for example to check if the results of an AB test are significantly different.
-Or if in January results are significantly diferent than the ones from February for example.
+Or if the January results are significantly diferent than the ones from February for example.

-There's several ways to approach this test, and some of them are limited by the shape of the data if normal versus other, with known information about the distributions versus not known, same size of data sets versus different sizes, etc. Also vast majority of times it focuses on the mean, with a few minority focusing on the median.
+There's several existing methods to do this type of test, but they require careful selection depending on the shape of the data, sample equivalency between data sets, large data vs small, previously known information, whether for mean or for median, etc.

-This approach and one of the reasons that i like it, is that we can use custom function, mean, median, or any other formula and does not need to know the shape of the distribution.
+This approach, and one of the reasons that i like it, is that we can use custom function, mean, median, or any other formula and does not have any other special requirements.

-Just give it the custom function, the 2 data sets and spits out if there is a stat sig difference.
+Just give it the custom function, the 2 data sets and spits out whether there is a stat sig difference.

 Included now into the T library: [https://github.com/al3xandr3/T](https://github.com/al3xandr3/T)